NVIDIA/aistore/docs/cli/archive.md

    ais archive put [-|FILE|DIRECTORY[/PATTERN]] BUCKET/SHARD_NAME [command options]

 OPTIONS:
-   --list value         comma-separated list of object or file names, e.g.:
+   --append             Add newly archived content to the destination object ("archive", "shard") that must exist --append-or-put      Append to an existing destination object ("archive", "shard") iff exists; otherwise PUT a new archive (shard);
+                        note that PUT (with subsequent overwrite if the destination exists) is the default behavior when the flag is omitted
+   --archpath value     Filename in an object ("shard") formatted as: .tar, .tgz or .tar.gz, .zip, .tar.lz4 --cont-on-err        Keep running archiving xaction (job) in presence of errors in a any given multi-object transaction --dry-run            Preview the results without really running the action --include-src-dir    Prefix the names of archived files with the (root) source directory --list value         Comma-separated list of object or file names, e.g.:
                         --list 'o1,o2,o3'
                         --list "abc/1.tar, abc/1.cls, abc/1.jpeg"
                         or, when listing files and/or directories:
                         --list "/home/docs, /home/abc/1.tar, /home/abc/1.jpeg"
+   --num-workers value  Number of concurrent client-side workers (to execute PUT or append requests);
+                        use (-1) to indicate single-threaded serial execution (ie., no workers);
+                        any positive value will be adjusted _not_ to exceed twice the number of client CPUs (default: 10) --progress           Show progress bar(s) and progress of execution in real time --recursive, -r      Recursive operation
+   --refresh value      Time interval for continuous monitoring; can be also used to update progress bar (at a given interval);
-   --template value     template to match object or file names; may contain prefix (that could be empty) with zero or more ranges
+                        valid time units: ns, us (or µs), ms, s (default), m, h --skip-vc            Skip loading object metadata (and the associated checksum & version related processing) --template value     Template to match object or file names; may contain prefix (that could be empty) with zero or more ranges
                         (with optional steps and gaps), e.g.:
                         --template "" # (an empty or '*' template matches eveything) --template 'dir/subdir/'